Page RPM AdSense is one of the metrics that provide publishers with insights about how their website is performing in terms of revenue generation.

 If you just look at the CPM offered by advertisers, you would only know what they are paying you.
 You won’t know the actual price of your inventory and the mistakes you might be making.

 This is where page RPM comes to the rescue.
 Page RPM tells you how much you are earning per thousand pageviews.
-You can further calculate page RPM for your individual pages, arrange them in order of high to low earning pages.
-This data can be very helpful in improving the performance of your low earning pages.
+You can further calculate page RPM for your individual pages and arrange them in order of high to low-earning pages.
+This data can be very helpful in improving the performance of your low-earning pages.

 How to Increase Page RPM?